-Nick Fortugno is a interactive narrative designer and game designer based in New York City.
-Nick is a Lead Artist on the Frankstein A.I. project, and has worked extensively on interactive narrative projects in a variety of formats.
-He is founder and principal of Playmatics (www.playmatics.com), a interactive development company.
+Nick Fortugno is an entrepreneur, interactive narrative designer and game designer based in New York City.
+He is a founder and principal of Playmatics (www.playmatics.com), a interactive development company.
 Playmatics has created a variety of digital and real-world experiences for organizations including Pro Publica, Red Bull, AMC (such as the CableFAX award winning Breaking Bad: The Interrogation), Disney, American Museum of Natural History, the Corporation of Public Broadcasting, the Federal Reserve Bank of New York, and the Red Cross/Red Crescent.
-For the past ten years, Fortugno has been a designer, writer and project manager on dozens of commercial and serious games, and served as lead designer on the downloadable blockbuster Diner Dash and the award-winning serious game Ayiti: The Cost of Life.
-Nick is also a co-founder of the Come Out and Play street games festival (www.comeoutandplay.org) hosted in New York City and Amsterdam since 2006, and co-creator of the Big Urban Game for Minneapolis/St. Paul in 2003.
-Nick has taught game design and interactive narrative design for 15 years at institutions such as Columbia University and the Parsons School of Design, and has participated in the construction of game design and immersive storytelling curriculum.
+For the past twenty years, Fortugno has been a designer, writer and project manager on dozens of commercial and serious games, and served as lead designer on the downloadable blockbuster Diner Dash and the award-winning serious game Ayiti: The Cost of Life.
+Nick is a Lead Artist on the Frankenstein A.I. project (featured at the Sundance New Frontier Festival in 2018), and has worked extensively on interactive narrative projects in a variety of formats.
+Nick is also a co-founder of the Come Out and Play street games festival (www.comeoutandplay.org), winner of the Indiecade's 2019 Bernie DeKoven Big Fun Award and hosted in New York City and Amsterdam since 2006, and is co-creator of the Big Urban Game for Minneapolis/St. Paul in 2003.
+Nick is also an assistant professor and program director of the Digital Game Design program at Long Island University, has taught game design and interactive narrative design for 15 years at institutions such as Columbia University and the Parsons School of Design, and has participated in the construction of game design and immersive storytelling curriculum.
+Nick holds an MFA in Design and Technology from Parsons School of Design.
 Some of Nick's writing about interactive narrative can be found in the anthology Well-Played 1.0: Video Game, Value, and Meaning, published by ETC-Press.